vibhorgupta-gh/Argus/README.md

 - Argus provides support for updating your images according to semver nomenclature of your tags.
 This is switched OFF by default, and can be enabled by `--semver-update=true`.
 If semver updates are disabled, Argus looks for `latest` tag.
 - When semver updates are enabled, By default the image will be updated to the most **recent minor or patch release**
-- If you want to update to only the patch releases, use `--patch-only=true` (this is disabled by default)
+- If you want to update to only the patch releases, use `--allow-patch-only=true` (disabled by default)
-- If you want to update to major releases, use `--allow-major-update=true` (this is disabled by default)
+- If you want to update to major releases, use `--allow-major-updates=true` (disabled by default)
+- If you want to update to the recent pre releases [so called unstable releases, eg. v1.0.0-alpha], use `--allow-prerelease-updates=true` (disabled by default)
 - Argus uses the Docker Registry API to determine the updated tags in the repository.
 If you are using a private registry, please specify the URL and credentials for the same.

 Credentials can be passed via CLI flags: